 Amateur Radio Certification Exams

 Prof. David Michelson, VA7DM, holds Amateur, Digital, and Advanced Amateur radio certificates.
+He also holds a U.S. Extra Class amateur radio license with callsign NC7V.
 He is an ISED accedited examiner for amateur radio and works with the IEEE Student Branch at UBC to support both the university and general community by holding amateur examination sessions throughout the year.
 Please contact him at david.michelson@ubc.ca to arrange for an exam.

 General Background